Contact Us

 Please note that nearly all insurance companies require pre-authorization before they will cover an MRI scan for an outpatient.
 We will be working with your insurance to get authorizations.
 This can take a few days to receive.
 MRI service is available around the clock for inpatients and emergency patients.

 During the MRI exam, you will lie on a table that enters the bore of the magnet.
 You won’t feel anything, but the machine is very noisy as it goes through several sequences of images, so you will be given hearing protection headphones.
-Feel free to bring along your favorite music on CD or choose from music already on file to help pass the time.
-Most MRI exams require 30 to 60 minutes on the table.
+Feel free to listen to your favorite music or choose from music already on file to help pass the time.
+Most MRI exams are completed within 30 to 60 minutes.
 Some MRI exams will require the use of IV contrast.
 This contrast is injected into a vein through an IV while the images are being obtained.

-While in MRI you will be cared for by a registered radiologic technologist.
-This technologist is specially certified in MRI imaging by the National Association of Registered Radiologic Technologists.
+During the exam, a registered radiologic technologist will care for you.
+This technologist is specially certified in MRI imaging by American Registry of Radiologic Technologists (ARRT).
 The technologist will assist you into the correct position, plan the scan, and operate the equipment.
-The technologist is assisted by a tech aide, who will help with paperwork, set up the scan room, and generally help you through the exam.
+A tech aide will assist the technologist and help with paperwork, set up the scan room, and help you through the exam.

-The completed images are examined by a board certified radiologist, and the report is sent directly to your physician, who will contact you with the results.
+A board certified radiologist examines the images and sends the report directly to your physician or provider, who will contact you with the results.